本文主要介绍PhysX刚体动力学相关的内部机制和使用方法。

 Warm-up

-• When moving Kinematic actors, you should always use PxRigidDynamic::setKinematicTarget in each frame rather than PxRigidActor::setGlobalPose to achieve correct collisions with other dynamic actors.
+• When moving Kinematic actors, always use PxRigidDynamic::setKinematicTarget each frame instead of PxRigidActor::setGlobalPose to ensure correct collision detection with dynamic actors.

-In this post we focus on dynamic rigidbody movement, e.g., force and torque, gravity, sleeping and so on.
+This post focuses on dynamic rigidbody movement, covering topics such as force and torque, gravity, sleeping, and more.

 TranslationformularRotationformular